If your child is sensitive to sounds, a speech therapist can be a great resource to address the underlying issue.

 It’s often difficult to say exactly what causes a central auditory processing disorder.

-This is because there are a lot of possible causes that can include:
+This is because there are a lot of possible causes.

 How Speech Therapists Screen For Central Auditory Processing Disorder?